An open subset of the variety of $n$- dimensional algebras, classification and automorphisms

 \makeatletter \makeatother

-Classification, up to isomorphism, of algebras from a subset of the variety of $n$- dimensional algebras is presented.
-It is shown that the considered subset is an open dense subset of the variety of $n$- dimensional algebras in the case of algebraically closed basic field.
-It is shown that these algebras have only trivial automorphism.\\ Keyword: algebra, isomorphism, matrix of structure constants.\\ MSC2010: 15A21, 15A63, 15A69, 17A45.
+Classification, up to isomorphism, of algebras from a non-empty subset of the variety of $n$- dimensional algebras is presented.
+It is shown that these algebras have only trivial automorphism and if the basic field is algebraically closed then it is an open dense subset of the variety of $n$- dimensional algebras.
+Properties of these sets, depending on $n$, with respect to the direct sum and tensor product are considered.
+Moreover one more way of construction of such subsets with similar properties is considered as well.\\ Keyword: algebra, isomorphism, matrix of structure constants.\\ MSC2010: 15A21, 15A63, 15A69, 17A45.